followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxTreeList/4 Events/nodesInitialized.md

 ===========================================================================

 <!--shortDescription-->
-Raised after all widget nodes are initialized.
+Raised after the loaded nodes are initialized.
 <!--/shortDescription-->

 <!--fullDescription-->